cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 ### Our job/Worker program

 This C code performs part of a Fourier transform on a simple dataset.
-In ensemble
+The idea would be to bring these results together.
+To simulate harder work there is a built in 3.5 minute 'sleep' at the beginning of the program.

 ```
 // fourier.c performs a simple Fourier transform of a small data vector